-- From one acute hospital to another acute hospital - From an acute hospital to a Skilled Nursing Facility (SNF) - From a SNF to a medical facility that provides covered services or treatment not otherwise available at the SNF.
+- From one acute hospital to another acute hospital - From an acute hospital to a Skilled Nursing Facility (SNF) - From a SNF to a higher level of care that provides covered services or treatment not otherwise available at the SNF.
 (Urgent care and doctors' offices are not considered facilities for the purpose of this benefit.)